-When we started developing our new website, we considered including a flow chart that would start with a set of needs and end up with a model recommendation, but it all became a bit complex.
+When we started developing this website, we considered including a flow chart that would start with a set of needs and end up with a model recommendation, but it all became a bit complex.
 We concluded that it would be better if with we worked through the selection process on a case by case basis.
 However, if you would like to consider selecting a Vacmobile for your needs, the following is a guide to our selection process.

 Q. Does the process involve working with a liquid resin, or could this become a possibility in future (e.g. because of the possibility of a future transition to infusion)?
 If there is a possibility of resin leaving the part, what is the largest amount ever likely to escape the part and are there any existing resin traps available?

 A. If there is a risk of resin having to be intercepted and existing resin traps are not available:

 Q. If a resin infusion application, what is the area of the laminate?

 - Consider the E1 system for resin volumes under 0.6 litre (20 fluid oz)

 - Consider either the MICRO or the 20/2 as possible solutions for resin volumes under 2 litres (4.2 pints).
 Noting, however, that the MICRO is not available for 60 Hz power.

 - Consider the E12 or Modular 2S for resin volumes up to 12 litres (3.1 US gallons)

 - Consider a twin trap version of the Modular 4S for resin volumes up to 24 litres (6.2 US gallons).

 A. Assuming that the resin overflow risk has already been considered: